Diogo-Serra/C-Odyssey/README.md

 ---
 ## Topics I covered

-48 small C programs covering stuff like:
+50 small C programs covering stuff like:

 - Loops and conditionals
 - Functions and recursion
 - Arrays and strings
 - Math and number manipulation
 - Basic game logic
+- Searching and Sorting
+- Dynamic memory and custom utilities

 ---